YouHaveTrouble/minecraft-optimization/README.md

 Default value of this option forces the newly generated maps to look for unexplored structure, which are usually outside of your pregenerated terrain.
 Setting this to true makes it so maps can lead to the structures that were discovered earlier.
 If you don't change this to `true` you may experience the server hanging or crashing when generating new treasure maps.

 ##### grass-spread-tick-rate
 Time in ticks between the server trying to spread grass or mycelium.
 This will make it so large areas of dirt will take a little longer to turn to grass or mycelium.
-Setting this to around `4` should work nicely if you want to decrease it without it being noticeable.
+Setting this to around `4` should work nicely if you want to decrease it without the decreased spread rate being noticeable.

 ##### container-update-tick-rate
 Time in ticks between container updates.
 Increasing this might help if container updates cause issues for you (it rarely happens), but makes it easier for players to experience desync when interacting with inventories (ghost items).

 ##### non-player-arrow-despawn-rate
 Time in ticks after which arrows shot by mobs should disappear after hitting something.
-Players can't pick these up anyway, so you may aswell set this to something like `20`.
+Players can't pick these up anyway, so you may as well set this to something like `20` (1 second).

 ##### creative-arrow-despawn-rate
 Time in ticks after which arrows shot by players in creative mode should disappear after hitting something.
-Players can't pick these up anyway, so you may aswell set this to something like `20`.
+Players can't pick these up anyway, so you may as well set this to something like `20` (1 second).

 #### [`purpur.yml`]

 ##### disable-treasure-searching
-Prevents dolphins from performing structure search similiar to treasure maps
+Prevents dolphins from performing structure search similar to treasure maps

 ##### teleport-if-outside-border
 Allows you to teleport the player to the world spawn if they happen to be outside of the world border.
 Helpful since the vanilla world border is bypassable and the damage it does to the player can be mitigated.